sapphirelch/Acoustic-cues-in-the-production-and-perception-of-Cantonese-sarcasm/README.md

 # Acoustic cues in the production and perception of Cantonese sarcasm
-This repository contains the supplementary materials for the manuscript entitled "Acoustic cues in the production and perception of Cantonese sarcasm" (currently under review).
-The raw dataset and the full statitical values for the production data as well as the materials for the production and perception study are available to access in this repository.
+This repository contains the production and perception data collected in the project entitled "Acoustic cues in the production and perception of Cantonese sarcasm" (currently under review).

+#01_sentencelevel_dataset: This file contains the full set of raw data for sentence-level analysis.
+#02_phraselevel_dataset: This file contains the full set of raw data for phrase-level analysis.
+#03_perception_rating: This file contains the rating scores in the perception study.